Do you want to learn how to change the link color in WordPress?

 To customize more links, simply repeat these steps.

-When you are happy with how the links look, click on either ‘Update’ or ‘Publish’ to make your changes live.
+When you are happy with how the links look, click ‘Save’ to make your changes live.

 The biggest problem is that even a tiny mistake in the custom code snippet can break your WordPress site and make it inaccessible.
-Not to mention, if you update your WordPress theme, then you will lose all your customizations.
+You will also lose all your customizations the next time you update your WordPress theme.

 That’s where WPCode comes in.